 Important Dates for the MacCloy family

 This web page shows only a small excerpt of our MacCloy research.
 Another 93 words (7 lines of text) covering the years 1275, 1433, 1439, 1318, 1594, 1682, 1640, 1644, 1628, 1667, 1661, 1667, 1690, 1724, 1720 and are included under the topic Early MacCloy History in all our PDF Extended History products and printed products wherever possible.

 MacCloy Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Lowe, Lowes, Lowis, Lowse, Low, McLoy and others.

 Early Notables of the MacCloy family (pre 1700)

-1594-1682), an English politician, Member of Parliament for Calne (1640-1644), a Royalist supporter; John Lowe (1628-1667), an English politician who sat...
 Another 38 words (3 lines of text) are included under the topic Early MacCloy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacCloy family to Ireland

 Some of the MacCloy family moved to Ireland, but this topic is not covered in this excerpt.